The Truth About Leather Dog Gear – Veg Tan vs Chrome Tan Explained

 Quick Care Tips

-• Rinse off salt water immediately to prevent cracking
+• Rinse off salt water immediately

-• Condition every few months with quality leather oil
+• Condition every few months

 • A couple of minutes of care keeps gear lasting decades